Sehajpannu01/ML_Models-Workshop/README.md

-In my first project I have used KNN

 Introduction
 The K-Nearest Neighbors (KNN) algorithm is a simple and intuitive supervised machine learning algorithm used for classification and regression tasks.
 The algorithm classifies a data point based on how its neighbors are classified.
 How KNN Works